 Om Devi Skandmataye Namah //

-The sixth day is dedicate to Devi Katyayani, the goddess who slaved Mahishasura.
+The sixth day is dedicated to Devi Katyayani, the goddess who slaved Mahishasura.
 One of the most fierce forms of Durga.
-The goddess rides a lion and is show’s with four, ten, or eighteen hands.
+The goddess rides a lion and is shown with four, ten, or eighteen hands.
 She is a symbol of courage.
-The color of the day Red.
+The color of the day is Red.

 ॐ देवी कात्यायन्यै नम: